BalajiDabbara/mmd-test-projects/OnlineCalculator/README.md

 ## Scope
 To provide design and implementation details on online calculator that can evaluate a simple infix expression and provides basic support for session and memory management.

+# Assumptions
+Following assumptions are considered while designing and implementing the app.
+- Currently, only supports arithmetic operations on integers.
+- Currently, only basic arithmetic operations (+, -, \* and /).
+- Result of the expression will be saved after evaluation.
+- Memory recall will retrieve the result of previously evaluated expression or 0.
+- Although there are expression sanitization and basic validations are present.
+Perfect input expression would be expected.
+- Supports only basic session management.
+- User authentication is supported only by function keys.
+- Supports only basic telemetry to indicate function start and end events.
+- Supports single letter operations. (+, -, \*, / and R (Memory recall))

 ## Design Diagram
 ### Class Diagram
 The below class diagram is generated using Visual Studio 2019 by Class Designer extension.